 The student develops an understanding of what it means to have knowledge and to believe and live rationally.
 This understanding is applied to belief in God as students explore direct ways of knowing, theistic and Christian arguments, challenges to theistic and Christian belief, and resources for responding to these challenges.
-Students from every religious background are welcome, including those who are seeking, doubting, disinterested and the non-religious.
-(Students in the Religion-Philosophy Department are to take PHIL 2800 before PHIL 2100.)
+Students from every religious and non-religious background are welcome, including those who are seeking, doubting, or even disinterested.

 Philosophical Ethics [Course] (3) (Liberal Arts)

 In this course, students study the traditional systems of ethical decision-making, including a number of Christian perspectives, and apply what they learn to the analysis of vexing ethical and social issues in contemporary society such as abortion, affirmative action, capital punishment, cloning, constitutional freedoms, euthanasia, pacifism and just war, and extreme poverty.
 The goal of this course is for students to develop a familiarity with ethical argumentation, some sophistication in developing and articulating justifiable ethical perspectives, and a well-founded, internalized ethical sensibility to guide them in their lives.
-Business, Nursing, and Philosophy/Religion majors have their own versions of the course.
+Prerequisites for Business Management major: PSYC 4410, SOCS 3410, PSYC 4520, and BUAD 4350.

 Critical Thinking [Course] (2 - 3) (Liberal Arts)

 The student develops skills for evaluating arguments through an applied study of the formal and informal components of language and reasoning.
 The course is preparation for a thoughtful, informed, and attentive life.